 Source: The Huffington Post

-It’s important that during the hiring process you take any and all possible actions to mitigate the possibility of theft.
+It’s important to take any and all possible actions during the hiring process to mitigate the possibility of theft.
 Perform background checks, contact former employers, and ask the right questions during interviews to reduce the chance of hiring dishonest employees.

 An interesting statistic was discovered by CargoNet, a company specialized in preventing cargo theft.
-They report the top three locations representing 53% of all cargo theft are trucks stops, warehouses, and parking lots.
+They report the top three locations representing 53% of all cargo theft are truck stops, warehouses, and parking lots.

 3. Low Employee Morale